 The Jeepers Jamboree is considered the oldest, toughest and largest organized event of this type in the world.

 The official Jeepers Jamboree happens at only one place and that is on the Rubicon Trail over the Sierra Nevada Mountain Range.
-Don't be fooled by others claiming 50 years of Jamborees.
-Jeepers Jamboree will celebrate its 69th Annual in 2021 and is the "Granddaddy" of all 4-wheel events.
+Don't be fooled by others claiming 69 years of Jamborees.
+Jeepers Jamboree will celebrate its 70th Anniversary in 2022 and is the "Granddaddy" of all 4-wheel events.

 The Trip and the Route: The world-famous Jeepers Jamboree starts at the Sierra Nevada foothill town of Georgetown, California.
 Vehicles go east over approximately 45 miles of paved road to Loon Lake.
 After crossing the second dam at Loon Lake, your 4-wheel adventure begins.
 It's time to put your vehicle in 4-wheel drive, air down the tires and start the most grueling 17 miles of off-roading you'll ever experience.